codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 });
 ```

-With this approach you can easily access data as needed from within any event handlers.
+With this approach, you can easily access data as needed from within any event handlers.

 ## Improving Performance with the ViewHolder Pattern